What’s Changed in 2026-2027 for Florida Hunters

 Florida’s Hunting Zones

-• Zone A – South Florida: Earliest start, archery opens late July–early August.
+- Zone A (South Florida): Earliest start, archery opens in August.

-• Zone C – Central/north Florida: Archery in September, general gun season in January.
+- Zone C (Central/north Florida): Archery in September, general gun season runs into January.

 Each zone has specific dates for archery, crossbow, muzzleloader, and general gun seasons.
 Always consult the latest FWC season charts for your location.